maoyuans/chronicles-of-terre/homebrew/origins.md

 - Tribal Ambassador: You gain proficiency in **Insight** and **Calligrapher's Supplies**.
 You learn 2 additional languages.
 Whenever a creature you can hear speaks, you can identify which language it is speaking.
 - Beast Tracker: You gain proficiency in **Investigation** and **Poisoner's Kit**.
 You gain a +3 bonus to passive perception and passive investigation.
 This bonus does not stack with the Observant feat.
 - Arboreal: You gain proficiency in **Acrobatics**.
 You gain advantage on any skill checks and saving throws to avoid faling off an ledge.
 - Ritual Priest: You gain proficiency in **Nature** and **Potter's Tools**.
-You learn one 1st level ritual spell of your choice, and you may only cast it as a ritual, with Wisdom as your casting ability.
+You learn one 1st level ritual spell of your choice, and you may only cast it as a ritual, with Wisdom as your spellcasting ability.
 - Night Guard: You gain proficiency in **Perception**.
 You have advantage on saving throws against being frightened.

 ## Okeanosian Origins